The software package ttrr emerged from the scientific research for [Mohr2011], [MohrSteinMatziesKnapek2012] and [MohrSteinMatziesKnapek2013].

 A visualization is given in Fig. Visualization of the simple LP.

-Without a lengthy calculation we can see that the optimal value of the objective function is .
-The edges and are feasible, optimal and have both the same value of the objective function — the same for all points between these edges.
+and are feasible, optimal and have both the same value of the objective function — the same for all points between these edges.

 So in general you cannot expect a unique solution for a linear program.
 The simplex algorithm will find an edge as a solution.
 An interior point algorithm will typically find a solution between edges which are optimal.
 The following two pictures from Example: 2_load_cases_3_dim show this behavior — both are optimal for the same problem.